Introduction to Cognitive Behaviour Therapy for Alcohol and Other Drug Workers in-person workshop

 If you cannot attend, cancel your registration and make your spot available to someone else on the waitlist.
 Refunds available only up to 1 day before event.

 This is a paid event.
-Registrations will open in January 2026.
+Click here to register

 2-day workshop: